cb-geo/lem-doc/postprocessing/postprocessing.md

 * Export SQLite to CSV `sqlite3 -header -csv ./stats.db "select * from Stats where analysis='b09b5957-4560-4c46-a3cc-c24f1552fefa';" > summary.csv`

+## Node table

+* Information of selected nodal quantities are written to `Nodes` table.

 * To extract nodal displacements for a list of nodes, specify the nodes in the post-processing section of the JSON file: